 SUMMARY: WE'VE STRATIFIED SEVERITY.
-WHAT TERMS DO WE USE, AND HOW DO WE IDENTIFY SEPTIC SHOCK?
+WHAT TERMS DO WE USE, HOW DO WE BRING THIS ALL TOGETHER, AND HOW DO WE IDENTIFY SEPTIC SHOCK?

-Having followed the UK Sepsis Trust tools, which are based upon NG51, we have determined whether the patient with infection has any high-risk criteria (Red Flag Sepsis), intermediate risk criteria (Amber Flag Sepsis), or in the absence of any of these has a low risk of deterioration from infection.
+We have now determined whether the patient with infection requires immediate intervention (Red Flag Sepsis), urgent assessment for possible intervention (Amber Flag Sepsis), or in the absence of any of these has a low risk of deterioration from infection.